ndrean/z-html/README.md

 We expose a _small_ but significant subset of all available functions.

+We opted to use `Zig` allocators instead of using `lexbor` internals for most functions returning slices.
+This trades some performance for memory safety - returned strings are owned by your allocator rather than pointing to internal lexbor memory that could be invalidated.

 **Features:**

 - document and fragment parsing
 - chunk parsing with the "chunk_parser" engine
 - node/element/fragment/document serialization
 - DOM to DOM_tree and return: tuple and (todo) JSON format